AcademySoftwareFoundation/OpenColorIO/docs/guides/authoring/overview.rst

 Required.

-A "role" is an alias to a color space, which can be used by applications to perform task-specific color transforms without requiring the user to select a color space by name.
+A "role" is an alternate name to a color space, which can be used by applications to perform task-specific color transforms without requiring the user to select a color space by name.